BranchMetrics/AdobeBranchExtension-Android/README.md

         MobileCore.dispatchEvent(newEvent, this);
     }

 Note that all Adobe Events are processed by default.
-To track events with custom names you can register a whitelist as follows:
+To optionally track events with custom names you can register a whitelist as follows:

     List<AdobeBranch.EventTypeSource> apiWhitelist = new ArrayList<>();
     apiWhitelist.add(new AdobeBranch.EventTypeSource("com.adobe.eventType.generic.track", "com.adobe.eventSource.requestContent"));